Most Dads Deserve so Much Better | One Mom’s Perspective

 When my son was born, things didn't go at all how we imagined they would.
 I had to have an emergency C-section and was in excruciating pain for days afterward, but I will be forever thankful for my husband who never left my side and who literally did everything when it came to taking care of our son those really hard first days.
 I was actually just sitting at the kitchen table, tearing up as I explained to my in-laws how much their son did for me and for our boy when we first became parents and how he continues to be extremely hands and involved to this day.
 I sincerely couldn't have asked for a better husband and father.

 When my husband returned to work after taking some paternity time, he found himself in casual conversation with the ladies at work, discussing all the diapers he'd changed and middle of the night feedings he took over so that I could rest.
 He talked about how much he missed being home to cuddle and soothe and that he couldn't wait for the day to be over so that he could go be with his boy.
 Jay's co-workers couldn't believe what a hands-on dad he is and when he got home that night, Jay told me what they'd said and that with a look of confusion on his face, he said, "Isn't that how all dads are supposed to be?"

 Yes.
 That's how all dad are supposed to be.
 And you know what?
 There ARE so many dads just like my husband who don't get the recognition they deserve because instead of hearing about all the good dads, news about the bad ones is constantly shoved down our throats.

-The independent research firm Toluna says that 40% of men and 36% of women feel Father's Day doesn't get as much attention as they deserve on Father's Day.
-41% of dads said they'd ask for a new car and 15% said a boat or yacht.
-I'm going to guess you can't exactly afford to get dad a new car or a boat, but you can't definitely buy or make him a card and call him on Father's Day, which is this Sunday, June 18th.
+The independent research firm Toluna says that 40% of men and 36% of women feel that fathers don't get as much attention as they deserve on Father's Day.
+So, sad.

+Unless you're loaded, I'm going to guess that you won't be running out to buy dad a new car or a boat, but you can't definitely buy or make him a card and call him on Father's Day, which is Sunday, June 16th.

 [via PR Newswire]